What is a Restocking Fee?

 - $85.00 (selling price) + $7.57 (sales tax) - $10.00 (Restocking fee) = $82.75.

-Reporting the refund and restocking fee – retail sales
+Reporting the refund and restocking fee on the excise tax return:

-- Under the retailing B&O tax classification, report a deduction for $85 using the “returns and allowances” explanation on the deduction detail.
+- Under the Retailing B&O tax classification, the business would claim an $85 “returns and allowances” deduction.

-- Under the service and other activities B&O tax classification, report the $10.
+- Under the Service and Other Activities B&O tax classification, the business would report $10.